Oreoluwa-Se/Navigation/README.md

 ### Results

-The final structure for this project was a *double learning dueling network with prioritzed experience learning*.
+The final structure for this project was a *Double Learning Dueling Network with Prioritzed Experience Learning*.
+The reason for the selection are as followed:
+	- To reduce the chance of overestimating the q_values we used the double learning scheme. [click here](https://arxiv.org/pdf/1509.06461.pdf)
 For the project, A dueling network structure was chosen as the feature approximator.
 The benefits of using this structure is that we can tell which actions are beneficial in particular states.